-Alchemy is actively exploring two key areas – the Bryah Basin Project and the Murchison Project – in Western Australia.
+Alchemy is actively exploring the key Bryah Basin Project in Western Australia.

-The Bryah Basin Project includes the Hermes and Wilgeena gold deposits and the Central Bore gold prospect and the landholding represents a significant under-explored area prospective for gold mineralisation.
-Indicated Resources at the Hermes and Wilgeena gold deposits total 4.7Mt at 2.0g/t gold (equivalent to 0.3Moz gold).
-Alchemy has a goal of increasing its gold resources whilst continually evaluating opportunities to commercialise these assets.
+The Bryah Basin Project includes the Wilgeena gold deposit and the Central Bore and Seaborg gold prospects and the landholding represents a significant under-explored area prospective for gold mineralisation.

 In 2015 Northern Star Resources commenced a Farm-in and Joint Venture Agreement to explore and earn an interest in the remaining gold prospective Bryah Basin landholding, including existing gold resources at Wilgeena (Indicated Resource of 1.36Mt at 1.99g/t gold, equivalent to 87,373 ounces of gold) and significant exploration upside.